Coast Guard: Search for Missing Crew to Be Suspended

 “He was one of our best captains.
 He was very prudent and conservative,” he said.

+The coroner's office has identified the other four people whose bodies have been recovered: Anthony Hartford, 53, of New Orleans; James Wallingsford, 55, of Gilbert, Louisiana; Ernest Williams, 69, of Arnaudville; and Lawrence J. Warren, 36, of Terrytown, Louisiana.

 The Seacor Power is a lift boat.
 Such vessels have three legs that can be lowered to the sea floor to raise the ship off the water to serve as a temporary offshore platform.
-The boats are often used to help service offshore oil rigs.
+The boats are often used in the offshore oil industry.
 When they are traveling the legs stick straight up in the air.

-Gellert said it appeared the legs were full retracted — meaning all the way up — at the beginning of the voyage but there are indications that the captain was trying to lower the legs when the ship capsized.
+Gellert said it appeared the legs were full retracted — meaning all the way up and a position he described as its “most vulnerable” — at the beginning of the voyage but there are indications that the captain was trying to lower the legs when the ship capsized.

 “As far as we can make out there was about five feet of leg that was retracted from the hull, which leads us to believe the captain was starting, trying to jack down,” said Gellert.
 He said it takes about a minute to move the legs down five feet.
 The ship capsized in about 50 to 55 feet of water.